Muhanad-husn/sociorag/docs/status_reports/llm_settings_api_test_report.md

 ## Overview

-This document summarizes the testing performed on the LLM settings API endpoint in the SocioGraph application, which was previously reporting a "Method Not Allowed" error.
+This document summarizes the testing performed on the LLM settings API endpoint in the SocioRAG application, which was previously reporting a "Method Not Allowed" error.

 ## Issue Analysis